 You are an egocentric liar who believes that rules should only apply to those you don’t like.
 It’s always like that, isn’t it?
 You care about performance and status, not about actually being a moral person with values.

 People like you, socialists who wear Gucci and drink Starbucks, have done less than the wealthiest 1% in the world to help the poor and save the environment.
-While you are making a YouTube video talking about how Elon Musk is evil, he just revolutionized the car industry.

 I hate that I have to defend people who couldn’t give two fucks about the rest of the world, but that is my standard.
 I hate liars and I care about facts.